Temperature and field dependence of the intrinsic tunnelling structure in overdoped Bi$_{2}$Sr$_{2}$CaCu$_{2}$O$_{8+\delta}$: Magnetic field dependence

-For coherent tunnelling, the angle $\theta$ between $\textbf{k}$ and the anti-nodal direction is conserved.
-Within the standard ``semiconductor'' model \cite{Wolf}, for a $d$-wave energy gap varying as $\Delta_0\cos(2\theta)$ and a single $\textbf{k}$-independent boson energy $\Omega$, boson-induced structure is expected to be most apparent at $eV$=$2\Delta_0+\Omega$.
-At this bias voltage, the gap edge at $\Delta_0$ for $\theta = 0$ on one side of the junction has the same energy as any structure at $\Delta_0+\Omega$ and $\theta = 0$ on the other side.
-The effect is larger there because the peak in the s/c quasi-particle DOS is largest at $\theta = 0$, with further enhancement from the larger normal state DOS \cite{Eschrig} and tunnelling matrix elements \cite{Andersen}.
+The $dI/dV$ data for OD80 in Figs.~\ref{fig:1_2K}(a)-(c), show two $H$-dependent dips above $eV=2\Delta_0$.
+(Data in Figs.~\ref{fig:1_2K}(b) and (c) have been normalized see footnote~\onlinecite{norm}).
+For a $d$-wave energy gap varying as $\Delta_0\cos2\theta$, where $\theta $ is the angle between $\textbf{k}$ and the anti-nodal direction, and for a dispersionless ($\textbf{k}$-independent) boson energy $\Omega$, boson-induced structure is expected to be most apparent at $eV$=$2\Delta_0+\Omega$.
+At this bias voltage, states at the gap edge at $\Delta_0$ for $\theta = 0$ on one side of the junction and any structure at $\Delta_0+\Omega$ and $\theta = 0$ on the other side are aligned to the same energy, and strong tunnelling occurs between these.
+The effect is largest there because the peak in the superconducting $d$-wave quasi-particle DOS is largest at $\theta = 0$.
 Additional structure is expected near $eV$=$2\Delta_0+2\Omega$ where boson-induced anomalies on each side of the junction at $\theta = 0$ have the same energy.
-The $S$=1, magnetic resonance excitation, seen by inelastic neutron scattering \cite{Keimer}, is a candidate pairing boson \cite{Eschrig,Scalapino}.
-It has an energy $\Omega=5.4k_BT_c$ \cite{Keimer,Eschrig} and a momentum vector $\bf{Q}$, close to ($\pi/a,\pi/a$), \cite{Keimer,Eschrig} where $a$ is the in-plane lattice spacing.
-Various energies associated with this value of $\Omega$ are shown in Fig.~\ref{fig:1_2K} and later for all three mesas in Fig.~\ref{fig:3-dip-hump}.
-It can be seen that there is only rough correspondence with the simple description given above.
-There is also strong $H$ and $T$-dependence as amplified below.
+However, for a reasonably isotropic Fermi surface (without a substantial Van Hove singularity as discussed earlier) we would expect this structure to extend to lower energies since at other angles in $\textbf{k}$-space, $2\Delta_\textbf{k}+\Omega$ will be smaller.